jemin888/WRITRULES/README.md

 a) One  should  not  copy the  features  of  another os.

-for  eg)  One should  not  design  like  windows  7 or  windows  xp or  GALAXYos or sling os.
+for  eg)  One should  not  design  like  windows  7 or  windows  xp .

-b)  If  he  is  unix   type  he  can  wish  to  design  unix type os.

-eg)

-  mac is  designed  in  unix.

-Linux  is   designed  in unix.

-d)  One  should    invent  new  ideas  and  should  design   the  new  OS.
+b)  One  should    invent  new  ideas  and  should  design   the  new  OS.

-e)  OS  is   a huge  project than  Technology  so  Team  is necessary  to do  it.
+c)  OS  is   a huge  project than  Technology  so  Team  is necessary  to do  it.

 But  doing  individual  can  take  time.

-f)  If any one of them copy other OS  source code and implement in their OS
+d)  If any one of them copy other OS  source code and implement in their OS

 is said to void (eg) Such OS is not considered.

-g) IF  two  companies  are best friends they  can  combine  and do  the task.
+e) IF  two  companies  are best friends they  can  combine  and do  the task.